Christopher

 He earned his Doctor of Musical Arts in Vocal Performance and Vocal Coaching from the University of North Texas, where he studied with bass-baritone Stephen Morscheck and coaches Elvia Puccinelli and Stephen Dubberly.
 An advocate for text-driven performance and interdisciplinary collaboration, Christopher’s work frequently explores the intersection of poetry and music.

-He currently serves as Visiting Assistant Professor of Voice at Emory University and continues to perform and present across the United States.
+He currently serves as Visiting Assistant Professor of Vocal Studies at Emory University and is an Artist Affiliate with Reinhardt University in Waleska, GA.
+He continues to perform and present across the United States and abroad.

 Gallery